 - Make sure the stain is gone before placing in the dryer.

 Drips and dribbles from gravy are par for the course on this day devoted to turkey.
 But knowing how to remove grease stains from clothes can take a few extra steps to be effective.
-The best way to clean gravy stains is to pretreat them with an enzyme-based spray or detergent.
+The best way to remove gravy stains from clothes is to pretreat them with an enzyme-based spray or detergent.
 Allow the pre-treatment to soak for at least 10-15 minutes.

 Though red wine can sully clothing on any day, these red splashes are common stains from Thanksgiving dinner.
 Fortunately, some fast action and proper washing can make for effective red wine stain removal: